raygun101/MarkupKit/README.md

     <UIButton style="systemButton" image="PrintIcon" title="Print"/>

 ### Enumerations
 Enumerated types are not automatically handled by KVC.
 However, MarkupKit provides translations for enumerations commonly used by UIKit.
-For example, the following markup creates an instance of `UITextField` that displays a clear button only while the user is editing and presents a software keyboard suitable for entering email addresses:
+For example, the following markup creates an instance of `UITextField` that displays a clear button only while the user is editing, and presents a software keyboard suitable for entering email addresses:

     <UITextField placeholder="Email Address"
         clearButtonMode="whileEditing"